 Coordination of services with school, medical practitioners, legal counsel, etc

-Parent and new parent education, coaching
+Parent and new parent education and coaching

-Mindfulness, meditation instruction, stress management
+Mindfulness, meditation and stress management coaching and instruction

 Recovery support for individuals including their families

 Referrals to medical and allied professionals in New York City and beyond

 Couples counseling / Gottman / emotionally focused therapy